brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 Most changes we've observed in Zeek logs between versions have involved only the addition of new fields.
-Because of this, we expect the shaper should be usable as-is for Zeek releases older than the one most recently tested, since fields in the shaper not present in your environment would just be filled in with `null` values.
+Because of this, we expect the shaper should be usable as is for Zeek releases older than the one most recently tested, since fields in the shaper not present in your environment would just be filled in with `null` values.